U.S. envoys says North Korea talks make some progress

 "I think we made a little bit of progress.
 I think what we have to do is evaluate it," he said, adding that he would head to South Korea and then Japan to brief officials there.

-Davies doused down any speculation of dramatic turns in the long-running standoff over North Korea's nuclear weapons program, which has brought two atomic test blasts.
+Davies doused down any speculation of dramatic turns in the long-running standoff over North Korea's nuclear weapons programme, which has brought two atomic test blasts.

 "I think the word 'breakthrough' goes way too far, folks.
 I wouldn't want anybody using the word 'breakthrough'," he said.